misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --import-browser-cookie --browser firefox
 ```

+On Windows, Firefox from the regular installer and from the Microsoft Store are both discovered.
+The Store package keeps its profiles under `%LOCALAPPDATA%\Packages\Mozilla.Firefox_*\LocalCache\Roaming\Mozilla\Firefox`, and its profiles are listed as `[Microsoft Store]` so the `default-release` that both installs create can be told apart.
+A redirected `APPDATA` or `LOCALAPPDATA` is followed as well as the home-relative location.

 On Linux, Firefox profiles installed natively, through Snap or through Flatpak are discovered automatically.
 On every platform, the importer reads `profiles.ini` and normal profile directories.
 If one usable profile exists it is selected automatically.
 If several profiles exist an interactive terminal shows a numbered choice, marking each profile that holds a current Spotify login with `*`.
 When exactly one profile is marked it becomes the default and Enter accepts it.
 For scripts or other noninteractive runs select one by its friendly name or directory basename:

 ```sh